contensis/docs-delivery-dotnet/model/node-methods.md

 ### Remarks

-Consider using ParentId if that is all is required to avoid unneccessary network calls.
+Consider using ParentId if that is all is required to avoid unnecessary network calls.

 ### Example